 See also Example 3: Text Entry and Numeric Entry questions.

-4) Randomize
+4) Randomize:

-5) OptionText
+5) OptionText:

-The text for the alternative in the question types Multiple Choice and Multiple Response.
-Same formatting rules as for QuestionText.
+- Can contain HTML and even LaTeX if you are advanced, see Formatting and LaTeX.
 You can enter up to 8 options/alternatives for the question types Multiple Choice and Multiple Response, each option with its own column.
 The question type True / False can only have two OptionText columns.
 See example below.

-6) IsCorrect
+6) IsCorrect:

-Use a checkmark "x", "X" or the value 1 to indicate this is the correct answer.
+- Use a checkmark "x", "X" or the value 1 to indicate this is the correct answer.
 Leave empty or use the value 0 to indicate wrong answer.
 Applies to the OptionText in the cell to the left.

-7) CorrectAnswer
+7) CorrectAnswer:

-The value, text or number, for the correct answer(s):
+The value, text or, number, for the correct answer(s):

 Text Entry | Numeric Entry |